 After the treatment

 After a Fraxel treatment, your skin will be pink and slightly swollen.
 Other common effects in the week following the treatment are: tiny red or white dots, scabbing, bronzing of the skin, and peeling.
-During this time, treat your skin gently, and avoid skin care products containing acids, retinols, or abrasive ingredients.
+During this time, treat your skin gently, and avoid skin care products containing acids, retinol, or abrasive ingredients.
 Do not force the skin to peel.
 Use only mild cleansers and moisturizers.

 - Avoid taking anti-inflammatory medications (such as Advil) or any product containing ibuprofen for as long as possible; taking Tylenol is fine.